 Fifteen minutes later, I understood the chaos.

-A family of four watched Summer and I devour our food, hoping to capture the table as their own.
+A family of four watched Amber and I devour our food, hoping to capture the table as their own.

 “You know this is my first fast-food burger,” I said as we finished up the little that remained our food.